 Types Of Rose Pruning Tips

-Type 3: Light Pruning, Stems are cut back to about two-thirds of length.
+Type 3: Light Pruning, Stems are cut back to about two-thirds of the length.
 This means that after the removal of all unwanted wood.
 The remaining stems are merely tipped.
-In special cases, however, light pruning is the only method to use.
+In special cases, however, a light pruning is the only method to use.